Women in Film & Video DC 〉 Resources

 Fair Use for Filmmakers

 Fair Use is an important right for filmmakers.
 We are lucky to have the AU Center for Media & Social Impact leading the discussion on this subject.
-The page with all the info on fair use for documentarians is here.
+A page with info on fair use for documentarians is here.
 The Infographic: Can I Employ Fair Use In My Documentary? is available here.
 A handout, Documentarians, Fair Use and Best Practices is available here.
 Pat Aufderheide, Director of CMSI, provided this powerpoint at a recent presentation, Making a Living in a Fair-Use-Friendly World.

 Statistics about Women in Media Industry